OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **transforms\connstrings.mytransform.config** to file **web.config**.
 - Apply the transform **transforms\security.mytransform.config** to file **web.config**.

-## Applying Multiple Transforms in a Different Directory to a Single Target in a Different Directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformsinadifferentdirectorytoasingletargetinadifferentdirectory}
+## Applying multiple transforms in a different directory to a single target in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformsinadifferentdirectorytoasingletargetinadifferentdirectory}

 Given a package which has the structure: